Edward Conze: Legacy

-And yet, scholars working in Buddhist studies and on the Prajñāpāramitā literature in the decades following Conze’s death continue to cite him admiringly.
-While not hesitating to correct his work in light of further research, Jan Nattier refers to him as “the great pioneer of Prajñāpāramitā studies whose work has contributed so much to the understanding of this literature in the West.”
+And yet, those scholars working on the Prajñāpāramitā literature in the decades following Conze's death continue to cite him admiringly.
+While not hesitating to correct his work in light of further research, Jan Nattier refers to him as "the great pioneer of Prajñāpāramitā studies whose work has contributed so much to the understanding of this literature in the West."
+In his translation of the Vajracchedikā Prajñāpāramitā Sūtra, Paul Harrison, said the "previous translations [...] by Max Müller, Conze and Schopen have been of great assistance in producing this one, and I happily acknowledge my debt to them," while attempting to correct their "occasional errors of interpretation" and improve upon their "unnatural style."

-Conze’s work is extensively cited in the Brill’s Encyclopedia of Buddhism article on “Prajñāpāramitā Sūtras” as indispensable for the study of this genre.
-The author, Stefano Zacchetti, while by no means uncritical, states that “Conze’s work represents a considerable achievement and provides a convenient introduction to this immense literature.”
+Conze's work is extensively cited in the Brill's Encyclopedia of Buddhism article on "Prajñāpāramitā Sūtras" as indispensable for the study of this genre.
+The author, Stefano Zacchetti, while by no means uncritical, states that "Conze's work represents a considerable achievement and provides a convenient introduction to this immense literature."